TaharQa and Tunde Ra Aleem: Friendship and work with Jimi Hendrix

-Harlem Street Fair (Benefit for UBA) Sept.
-5, 1969

 The twins wanted to promote a Harlem concert to showcase Jimi to the Black community.
 Jimi in turn, wanted to show his appreciation to the genesis of his New York musical roots.
 The original plan was for Jimi to do the benefit concert for the humanitarian crisis in Biafra (Nigeria) at the Apollo, but the owner, George Schiffman declined the offer.
 Instead, plans were made to perform an outdoor benefit concert for the United Block Association (UBA) on the corner of Lenox Avenue and 139th St. Before the concert took place on September 5, 1969, Jimi made the big announcement at a September 3 televised press conference at Frank's Restaurant in Harlem.
 Unfortunately, most of the reporters were more interested in asking questions about his legendary performance at Woodstock, which occurred less than a month earlier in August.

 The benefit concert was supported by artists on Fat Man's Rojac Records.
 Artists like Big Maybelle, Chuck-a-Luck, and LTD, with a young Jeffrey Osborne on drums, warmed the Harlem crowd up for the big finale of Jimi Hendrix, Billy Cox, Jerry Velez, Mitch Mitchell, and Larry Lee.
 This was the same lineup that Jimi used at Woodstock, called Gypsy, Sun and Rainbows.
-The concert was set to be filmed professionally, but the person that was paid to film the concert didn't realize how big of a star Jimi was and ran out of film in the process of recording the other acts.
+The concert was set to be filmed professionally, but the person that was paid to film the concert didn't realize how big a star Jimi was, and ran out of film while recording the other acts.
 This left only a few seconds of film before Jimi began his set.
-All that remains of that historic night are seconds of a video of Jimi plugging into his amps, pictures taken by few professional photographers, and a horrible distorted audio recording that's barely audible.
+All that remains of that historic night are seconds of a video of Jimi plugging into his amps, pictures taken by few professional photographers, and a substandard distorted audio recording that's barely audible.

 By most eyewitness accounts, the Harlem crowd was slow to warm up to Jimi, with someone even throwing an object on stage.
 Once Jimi got into his performance, he won the crowd over and put on a great show.